mindis/snowplow.github.com/_posts/2014-01-27-snowplow-javascript-tracker-0.13.0-released-with-custom-contexts.md

 Custom contexts are great for a couple of use cases:

 1. Whenever you want to augment a standard Snowplow event type with some additional data
-2. If your business has a set of common data points/models which make sense to capture alongside multiple event types
+2. If your business has a set of crosscutting data points/models which you want to record against multiple event types

-likely have custom data which you want to send along with The idea is that you can then attach those custom contexts to any existing Snowplow events where storing this additional information would be valuable.

-1. Where you want to track event types which are proprietary/specific to your business (i.e. not already part of Snowplow)
-2. Where you want to track events which have unpredictable or frequently changing properties
+You can attach custom contexts to any Snowplow event type - even custom unstructured events.

 <h3>1.3 Usage</h3>

-There is now a new optional last argument to each `track...()` method, called simply `contexts`.
+To support custom contexts, we have added a new argument, called `contexts`, onto the end of each `track...()` and `add...()` method.
 For example, here is the new signature for tracking a page view:

 {% highlight javascript %}
 function trackPageView(customTitle, contexts)